frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/human-resources/employee-referral.md

 <img class="screenshot" alt="Leave Allocations"
     src="{{docs_base_url}}/assets/img/human-resources/create-job-applicant.png">

-If someone changes the status of the Job Applicant document to "Hold" or "Replied", The status of the Employee Referral document will remain "In Process".
-If the status of the Job Applicant is "Accepted" or "Rejected", The status of the Employee Referral document will also change to "Accepted" or "Rejected" respectively.
+When someone changes the status of the **Job Applicant** to "Hold" or "Replied", the status of the **Employee Referral** will remain "In Process".
+If the status of the **Job Applicant** changes to "Accepted" or "Rejected", the status of the **Employee Referral** document will also change to "Accepted" or "Rejected" respectively.

 ### 3.2 Managing referral bonus
 Many companies provide bonuses to their employees for such referrals.
 ERPNext allows you to track the payment of the bonus to the employee for their referral.